chatton/GoAskEliza/README.md

 In this chapter, the author talks about how Eliza seems to be "understanding" the human speaking with her at first glance, and that as long as she is spoken to in proper English, her responses will seem to demonstrate understanding.
 However when you proivde unusual input or oddly structured sentences, it becomes more obvious that there really is no "understanding" of what's happening in the conversation.

-In my implementation, I tried to add some additional features with the plan on immitating intelligence and understanding, it's nothing more than string manipulation and pattern match.
+In my implementation, I tried to add some additional features with the plan on immitating intelligence and understanding, it's nothing more than string manipulation and pattern matching.

 Some examples.